-This element defines a reinforced concrete pile cap/footing supported by shafts, piles, or soil (spread footing) that is visible for inspection and may be always, or seasonably covered by water.
-(Formerly covered by Elements 220 and 221).
-Scour deficiencies at a concrete pile cap/footing are included in WSDOT element 361 and are not included in this element.
+This element defines a reinforced concrete foundation footing supported by shafts, piles, or soil (spread footing) that is visible for inspection.
+Scour deficiencies at a concrete foundation are included in WSDOT element 361 and are not included in this element.
 Plinths are a form of spread footing and included in this element which are a small concrete base that supports a column.
-Quantity is sum of the length of footings or pile caps along the skew angle.

-The supporting piles may be timber, concrete, or steel.
+The piles may be timber, concrete or steel.
 If the supporting piles become visible, then the pile element should be added to the bridge.
+The total quantity is the quantity of piles supporting the exposed foundation, not just the number of exposed piles.
+Do not delete the element in subsequent inspections.
+The total quantity of foundations/piles will increase each time a new location is exposed and visible.

 - 1. Defects are superficial and have no effect on the structural capacity of the element.
 There may be discoloration, efflorescence, and/or superficial cracking, spalls, or delaminations. - 2.
-Number of Pile Caps/Footings with repairs. - 3.
-Number of Pile Caps/Footings with structural defects.
+Number of foundations with repairs. - 3.
+Number of foundations with structural defects.
 The defects do not significantly affect structural capacity.
-Deficiencies do not warrant analysis but may require repairs. - 4.
-Number of Pile Caps/Footings with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
+Deficiencies do not warrant analysis, but may require repairs. - 4.
+Number of foundations with damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the full capacity of the element.